Stable L\'evy processes in a cone: Proof of Theorem

-for some $h>0.$ \end{itemize} Before showing the conditions (I)-(IV) above hold, let us show that, under the assumption that (\ref{Alsmeyer0}) and (I)-(II) are satisfied, we can remove the requirement that the limit is taken along the sequence of points $a\theta$, for $a\to0$ and $\upsilon^*$-a.e. $\theta$ and replaced by taking limits along $\Gamma\ni x\to0$.
-Which, assuming (I)-(IV) would end the proof of Theorem \ref{oo}. \begin{lemma} Suppose that \eqref{Alsmeyer0} and the conditions (I)-(II) hold, then the limit also holds when the limit occurs as $\Gamma\ni x\to0$. \end{lemma}
+Before showing the conditions (I)-(IV) above hold, let us show that, a slightly enhanced version of Theorem \ref{alsthreorem} holds. { More precisely we will show first the following corollary. \begin{corollary} Under the assumption that (\ref{Alsmeyer0}) and (I)-(II) are satisfied, we can remove the requirement that the limit is taken along the sequence of points $a\theta$, for $a\to0$ and $\upsilon^*$-a.e. $\theta$ in \eqref{Alsmeyer0} and replace it by taking limits along $\Gamma\ni x\to0$. \end{corollary}